quickapps/docs/en/developers/field-api.rst

 ================

-Field must store information using basic data types such as (int, decimal, etc), field information will be stored in a cells specific to that data type.
+Field must store information using basic data types such as (int, decimal, etc), field information will be stored in table cells specific to that data type.
 Supported data types are:

 - datetime: For storage of date or datetime values.
 - decimal: For storage of floating values.